secretsciencelab/secretcampfire/README.md

     - pulls `post` JSON and renders single-post page
   - `/dashboard` (private)
     - for owner to view live stream of followed blogs
-    - for owner to add new posts or reblog posts
+    - for owner to add/manage posts

 ## UX guidelines
   - When reblogging, 'urls' and 'text' fields are initialized with the source post's urls/text